Mentors vs. Professors – What’s the Difference?

 DIFFERENCE #2: PROFESSORS ARE INVESTED IN THEIR CLASS; MENTORS ARE INVESTED IN YOUR SUCCESS

 In a typical college environment, a professor is primarily interested in teaching the prescribed material, and often does not particularly care whether the student passes or fails the course.
 Even if the professor is particularly passionate about teaching, there are usually too many students in the class for that professor to take a personal interest in each student.

-By contrast, a RRF mentor is more deeply invested in your success as a student, because that mentor is taking you on as an apprentice in his/her own studio or production facility.
-With RRF’s apprentice-based learning approach, the student-teacher relationship begins with the mentor taking a personal interest in your growth, your development, and ultimately your success.
+By contrast, a RRF mentor is more deeply invested in your success as a student, because that mentor is taking you on as an extern in his/her own studio or production facility.
+With RRF’s extern-based learning approach, the student-teacher relationship begins with the mentor taking a personal interest in your growth, your development, and ultimately your success.
 A mentor is not just interested in conveying the information to you; the mentor is also deeply interested in making sure you understand the material and can apply it.
 The end result is a much more effective and successful education.

 DIFFERENCE #3: PROFESSORS TEACH A GROUP; MENTORS GUIDE INDIVIDUALS

 One of the most powerful elements of RRF’s learning approach is one-on-one instruction.
 While college professors must teach a minimum number of students all at once, a RRF mentor has only one student: you.
 This means you have the mentor’s undivided attention during your classes, giving you plenty of opportunities to ask questions and get clarity while you learn by doing.